The Raven Cycle: Adaptations

 On April 10, 2017, it was announced that a TV adaptation of the series was in production, with Catherine Hardwicke attached to direct and produce, and Andrew Miller as its showrunner.
 It was to be distributed by Warner Bros.
 Domestic Television.
 In November 2019, Stiefvater confirmed she had written a pilot.
-In spring of 2020 Stiefvater confirmed production had stopped.
+In 2020, Stiefvater confirmed in a now-deleted tweet that production had stopped.

-On October 17, 2022, Maggie Steifvater announced via Twitter that the novels will be adapted to a series of graphic novels, the first volume to be released in spring 2025.
-It will be adapted into the format by Stephanie Williams and Sas Milledge.
+On October 17, 2022, Maggie Stiefvater announced via Twitter that the novels would be adapted into a series of graphic novels.
+The first volume was released on July 29, 2025.
+It was published by Viking Books for Young Readers, adapted by Stephanie Williams and illustrated by Sas Milledge.
+It was met with warm reception with dozens of sold out book tour dates and positive news coverage.
+It ranked fourth on the Indie Works and Graphic Novels Bestseller list by the American Bookseller Association.
+The sequel, The Dream Thieves, without Williams' involvement, was released on August 4, 2026.